sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 3 and 128 (models.py) The model includes ELU layers to introduce nonlinearity which make transition between angles smoother, as the activation function is continuous.
-Besides, the input image is cropped removing 26 pixels from the bottom and 52 from the top This way we focus on the road, without paying attention to anything else in the background The resulting cropped image can be seen in the following figure:
+Besides, the input image is cropped removing 1/6 of the image height (26 pixels) from the bottom and 1/3 (52 pixels) from the top.
+This way we focus on the road, without paying attention to anything else in the background and zoom in the part of the image that contains the curve information.
-![cropped img][cropped_img]

 Furthermore, I resize this cropped image to 64x64, in order to reduce memory usage, and then normalize the values between -1 and 1, using Keras lambda layers.

+The resulting cropped and resized image can be seen in the following figure.
+The normalization phase is more of a numerical than a visual matter.

+![Preprocessing][preprocessing]

 ####2.
 Attempts to reduce overfitting in the model